-Akathisia is characterized by intense subjective feelings of restlessness and observable repetitive movements, usually in the lower extremities, like moving from one leg to another, pacing, and leg crossing.31,32 Antipsychotic-induced akathisia usually starts several days after beginning therapy with the drug or when the dose is increased.31,32 It may also occur when the dose is decreased or when the patient discontinues use,33 and late-onset akathisia is possible.31,34
+Akathisia is characterized by intense subjective feelings of restlessness and observable repetitive movements, usually in the lower extremities, like moving from one leg to another, pacing, and leg crossing (Pringsheim et al., 2018).
+Antipsychotic-induced akathisia usually starts several days after therapy with the drug or when the dose is increased (Pringsheim et al., 2018).
+It may also occur when the dose is decreased or when the patient discontinues use, and late-onset akathisia is possible (Pringsheim et al., 2018).

 Dystonias are distinctive, abnormal, and involuntary muscle movements caused by simultaneous contractions of agonist and antagonist muscles.
-An antipsychotic-induced dystonic reaction is usually focal, and they can occur in any part of the body.
-Dystonias present as rhythmic, repetitive contractions and are characterized by twisting of body parts, abnormal movements, and abnormal postures.
-They usually begin several hours after taking the first dose, but delayed onset of several days is possible as well,32 and an antipsychotic-induced dystonia can occur if a second antipsychotic is prescribed or when therapy with the drug is stopped.
-Dystonias are uncomfortable and frightening for the patient, but aside from laryngeal dystonia, which can cause airway obstruction, they are not dangerous.
+An antipsychotic-induced dystonic reaction is usually focal and can occur in any part of the body.
+Dystonias present as rhythmic, repetitive contractions characterized by twisting body parts, abnormal movements, and abnormal postures.
+They usually begin several hours after taking the first dose.
+Still, delayed onset of several days is also possible, and antipsychotic-induced dystonia can occur if a second antipsychotic is prescribed or when therapy with the drug is stopped (Pringsheim et al., 2018).
+Dystonias are uncomfortable and frightening for the patient, but they are not dangerous aside from laryngeal dystonia, which can cause airway obstruction.
 As with akathisia, the reported incidence of this adverse effect varies considerably from drug to drug.

-Antipsychotic-induced parkinsonism causes signs and symptoms that are essentially identical to those of Parkinson disease, including (but not limited to) bradykinesia, cogwheel rigidity, gait disturbances and neuro-psychiatric problems.32,35,36 Parkinsonism usually begins within a day to weeks after therapy begins or when the dose is increased.
-However, an onset of several months is possible,35 and parkinsonism may begin:
+Antipsychotic-induced parkinsonism causes signs and symptoms that are essentially identical to those of Parkinson's disease, including (but not limited to) bradykinesia, cogwheel rigidity, gait disturbances, and neuropsychiatric problems (Pringsheim et al., 2018).
+Parkinsonism usually begins within a day to weeks after therapy begins or when the dose is increased.
+However, the onset of several months is possible, and parkinsonism may begin: